-In 2015, with two Austrian couple (Luzia and Ferdinand), we accomplished GHT Simikot Jumla trek via Rara Lake.
+In 2015, with an Austrian couple (Luzia and Ferdinand), followed by 9 Nepalese crew we accomplished GHT Simikot Jumla trek via Rara Lake.
 In this trip, we explored high and wild route between Simikot and Mugu to Rara Lake instead of lower middle hill direct route.

 We started our trek from Simikot along the traditional villages then indulged few days in the high alpine wilderness to the last remote village of Humla ‘Nepka’.
 Then we followed Kang La chaur ‘trading route up to Tibetan border’ and crossed Mugu Dada ridge along Take khola valley to another remote place Mugu village.

 For simplicity I divided the ‘Simikot Jumla Trek Report’ in following different stages;

 After a scenic mountain flight to Humla simikot from Western hub Nepalgunj, we kicked up our journey to Mukrik(a campsite below Dojam village) via Gyagruk.